These are all normal emotional thoughts every new client has, You are not alone!

-We work with bank loans on many job, we know how the process is supposed to work and we know which banks have good working relationships with general contractors.
+We work with bank loans on many jobs, we know how the process is supposed to work and we know which banks have good working relationships with general contractors.

-Bank 3rd party processing and disbursement services – May not be clear when establishing your construction loan.
+Bank 3rd party processing and disbursement services – This May is not clear when establishing your construction loan.
 These fees may be rolled into the “Loan Fees” category with no clear breakdown of what this category covers.

-If a bank is not equipped to handle the draw process in house, you could be paying fees that other banks include as part of their value added services.
+If a bank is not equipped to handle the drawing process in-house, you could be paying fees that other banks include as part of their value-added services.

 c.
 Typical Closing Costs Fees – “Loan Fees” “Title Fees”, “Escrow Fees”, “Inspections Fees”, “Appraisal Fees”